phoenix-pointer/Universal-Steganography-Tool/README.md

 ## New concepts learned
 I learned advanced python concepts like __init__ method, file handling etc., shell scripting , new steg methods , using git.
 ## How to use?
-cd to the folder where /unisteg lives<br>I
+1. cd to the folder where /unisteg lives
+2. ljsg;l